Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: Quantitative version of the Kipnis--Varadhan theorem

-Kipnis-Varadhan's theorem \cite{Kipnis-Varadhan-86} concerns additive functionals of reversible Markov processes.
+The Kipnis--Varadhan theorem~\cite{Kipnis-Varadhan-86} concerns additive functionals of reversible Markov processes.
 It gives conditions for such additive functionals to satisfy an invariance principle.
 The proof of the result relies on a decomposition of the additive functional as the sum of a martingale term plus a remainder term, the latter being shown to be negligible.
-In this section, which can be read independently of the rest of the paper, we give conditions that enable to obtain some quantitative bounds on this remainder term.
+In this section, which can be read independently of the rest of the paper, we give conditions that enable us to obtain some quantitative bounds on this remainder term.

 We consider discrete and continuous times simultaneously.
-Let $(\eta_t)_{t \ge 0}$ be a Markov process defined on some measurable state space $\aleph$ (here, $t\ge 0$ stands either for $t \in \N$ or for $t \in \R_+$).
-We denote by $P_x$ the distribution of the process started from $x \in \aleph$, and by $E_x$ the associated expectation.
+Let $(\eta _t)_{t \ge0}$ be a Markov process defined on some measurable state space $\aleph$ (here, $t\ge0$ stands either for $t \in\N$ or for $t \in\R_+$).
+We denote by $P_x$ the distribution of the process started from $x \in\aleph$, and by $E_x$ the associated expectation.
 We assume that this Markov process is reversible and ergodic with respect to some probability measure~$\nu$.
 We write $P_\nu$ for the law of the process started from the distribution $\nu$, and $E_\nu$ for the associated expectation.

-To the Markov process is naturally associated a semi-group $(P_t)_{t \ge 0}$ defined, for any $f \in \LL_2(\nu)$, by
+To the Markov process is naturally associated a semi-group $(P_t)_{t \ge0}$ defined, for any $f \in\LL_2(\nu)$, by

 Each $P_t$ is a self-adjoint contraction of $\LL^2(\nu)$.
-In the continuous-time case, we assume further that the semi-group is strongly continuous, that is to say, that $P_t f$ converges to $f$ in $\LL^2(\nu)$ as $t$ tends to $0$, for any $f \in \LL^2(\nu)$.
+In the continuous-time case, we assume further that the semi-group is strongly continuous, that is to say, that $P_t f$ converges to $f$ in $\LL^2(\nu )$ as $t$ tends to $0$, for any $f \in\LL^2(\nu)$.
 We let $L$ be the $\LL^2(\nu)$-infinitesimal generator of the semi-group.
-It is self-adjoint in $\LL^2(\nu)$, and we fix the sign convention so that it is a positive operator (i.e., $P_t = e^{-t L}$).
+It is self-adjoint in $\LL^2(\nu)$, and we fix the sign convention so that it is a positive operator (i.e., $P_t = e^{-t L}$).\vadjust{\goodbreak}

-Note that in general, one can see using spectral analysis that there exists a projection $\ov{P}$ such that $P_t f$ converges to $\ov{P} f$ as $t$ tends to $0$, $t > 0$.
-Changing $\LL^2(\nu)$ to the image of the projection $\ov{P}$, and $P_0$ for $\ov{P}$, one recovers a strongly continuous semigroup of contractions, and one can still carry the analysis below replacing $\LL^2(\nu)$ by the image of $\ov{P}$ when necessary.
+Note that, in general, one can see using spectral analysis that there exists a projection $\overline{P}$ such that $P_t f$ converges to $\overline{P} f$ as $t$ tends to $0$, $t > 0$.
+Changing $\LL^2(\nu)$ to the image of the projection $\overline{P}$, and $P_0$ for $\overline{P}$, one recovers a strongly continuous semigroup of contractions, and one can still carry the analysis below replacing $\LL^2(\nu)$ by the image of $\overline{P}$ when necessary.